nradulovic/pyeds/README.rst

 Introduction
 ============

-This package provides a system allows to efficiently write finite state machines (FSM) by hand.
+This package provides a means to efficiently write finite state machines (FSM) by hand.
 The focus was to make the API as simplest as possible since no GUI tools are included to define a FSM.

 Installation
 ============